HervisDaubeny/matrix_class/README.md

     ...						#m - 1 rows
     value value value ... value			#m th row with n values

+Polynom approximation input file format:
+    #file needs to be in folowing format for correct function
+    #look to the file points.csv to see more

+    x_coord, y_coord	#first point
+    x_coord, y_coord	#second point
+    ...
+    x_coord, y_coord	#m-th point

 Pylint score:
+    #just finished not pylint optimised yet
-    Your code has been rated at 9.87/10
+    Your code has been rated at 9.62/10